-Module SWT-ASV-M Applied Software Verification 6 ECTS / 180 h Applied Software Varification Applied Software Vernication (since WS19/20) Person responsible for module: Prof. Dr. Gerald Lüttgen Contents: This module focuses on the increasingly important field of automated software verification, which aims at increasing the quality of today's complex computer systems.
-Students will be introduced to modern automated software verification and, in particular, to software model checking, and will be familiarised with a variety of important formal verification concepts, techniques and algorithms, as well as with state-of-theart verification tools.
+Module SWT-ASV-M Applied Software Verification 6 ECTS / 180 h Applied Software Verification

+This module focuses on the increasingly important field of automated software verification, which aims at increasing the quality of today's complex computer systems.
+Students will be introduced to modern automated software verification and, in particular, to software model checking, and will be familiarised with a variety of important formal verification concepts, techniques and algorithms, as well as with state-of-the-art verification tools.